gfunkmonk/dns.kube.gd/docs/index.md

-Docker image for a DNS server implementing ``xip.io`` / ``nip.io`` style DNS wildcards, more conventional glob style DNS wildcard mappings, as well as pass through for all other lookups.
+DNS service for implementing ``xip.io`` / ``nip.io`` style DNS wildcards, more conventional glob style DNS wildcard mappings, as well as pass through for all other lookups.

-``xip.io`` and ``nip.io`` work great, the functionality here is the same and is ultimately because ingress requries hostname matches and you can no longer generate ACME / Lets Encrypt certificates with xip or nip.
+``xip.io`` and ``nip.io`` work great, the functionality here is the same and is ultimately better as Kubernetes ingress requries hostname matches and you can no longer generate ACME / Lets Encrypt certificates with xip or nip.

 # Getting Started